-Monograph/Class review QI project MUE Phase 1 Select topic and assemble preceptor team Seek stakeholder input Identify process for improvement and identify project team Select medication or process for review and identify project team.
+Monograph or Drug Class review QI project MUE Phase 1 Select topic and assemble preceptor team Seek stakeholder input Identify process for improvement and identify project team Select medication or process for review and identify project team.
 Begin literature review and synthesis of information related to issue being investigated.
 Phase 2 Complete literature review and use a template to make an initial draft Have initial team or project meeting, establish goals Draft an introduction or proposal.
-Create data collection sheet and have approved by preceptor group Phase 3 Initial draft to preceptor group, await feedback.
-Develop details of the project, meet with all impacted personnel before implementation.
-Gain approval if needed Data collection phase.
+Create data collection sheet and have approved by preceptor group Phase 3 Initial draft to preceptor group, await feedback. meet with all impacted personnel before Data collection phase.
 Interpret data and send draft of introduction, methods and results to preceptor group for assistance with interpretation and discussion.
 Phase 4 Make modifications based on feedback, final draft suitable for P&T or appropriate subcommittees Implementation phase may require a testing phase.
 Gather information and feedback related to impact of the project.
 Educate all impacted staff/departments.
 P&T presentation if needed.
 Using preceptor feedback, complete main body of MUE written report and complete discussion.
 Make any modifications needed to make project suitable for subcommittee or P&T presentation.
-Final Phase ion, complete any final st stakeholder education eps such as answering questions COMPLE TED PROJECT
+Final Phase Await P&T presentation, IT build or stakeholder ed such as answering questions related to

-August 1st: Residents shall receive a list of currently available projects or project suggestions (QI, MUE, and monograph/class review).
+August 1st: Residents shall receive a list of currently available projects or project suggestions (QI, MUE, and monograph/drug class review).